hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_service.html.markdown

 Authentication Configuration

-* `authority` - The Azure AD Tenant.
-Defaults to the active user's tenant.
+* `authority` - The Azure Active Directory (tenant) that serves as the authentication authority to access the service.
+The default authority is the Directory defined in the authentication scheme in use when running Terraform.
+Authority must be registered to Azure AD and in the following format: https://{Azure-AD-endpoint}/{tenant-id}.
-* `audience` - The audience of the Service.
-Defaults to https://azurehealthcareapis.com
+* `audience` - The intended audience to receive authentication tokens for the service.
+The default value is https://azurehealthcareapis.com
-* `smart_proxy_enabled` - Determines if the service uses the SMART on FHIR proxy.
+* `smart_proxy_enabled` - (Boolean) Enables the 'SMART on FHIR' option for mobile and web implementations.

 CORS Configuration